-All online courses are accessed through the Internet.
-Online courses have specific start and end dates and are offered in two seven-week sessions each semester and summer.
-There are six sessions in one year with a total of twelve courses offered.
-In these courses, students interact with other students and participate in discussions with classmates and faculty.
-Communication is asynchronous; there is no requirement for members of the class to be online at the same time.
-Instructors offer optional synchronous meetings that are recorded for students to review at their convenience.
-This interactive environment enriches course content, allows discussion, and encourages exchanging ideas.
+All online courses are accessed through the Internet using the Canvas educational platform.
+These courses have specific start and end dates and are offered in two seven-week sessions throughout the year.
+A few courses are offered in full-semester sessions.
+Students maintain constant interaction with each other and participate in weekly discussions.
+Communication is asynchronous, meaning there is no need for students to be online at the same time or at any specific time.
+Instructors provide optional weekly synchronous meetings for those who can attend.
+For students who cannot participate live, sessions are recorded for review at their convenience.
+This interactive environment enhances course content, fosters discussion, and encourages the exchange of ideas, creating a lively interactive community.